BONDY25/JourneyApp/README.md

 ## Current "To Do"

 * Improve navigation
+* Import has stopped working on render deployment
 * Add Logo
 * Fix costing pannel on home page (Cost in the last 7, 14 & 28 days)
 * Add protection against spam on the Login Page